WHAT IS XOSPATA

 - Take XOSPATA 1 time a day at about the same time each day.

-- Swallow XOSPATA tablets whole with a cup of water.
+- Swallow XOSPATA tablets whole.

 - XOSPATA can be taken with or without food.